 - 7(a) Precautions for Safe Handling: Do not eat, drink or smoke when using this product.
 Wash thoroughly after handling.
 Do not breathe dusts.
 Wear protective gloves / protective clothing / eye protection / face protection.
 Obtain special instructions before use.
 Do not handle until all safety precautions have been read and understood.
+Avoid direct contact on skin, eyes or on clothing.
 Emergency safety showers and eye wash stations should be present. - 7(b) Conditions for Safe Storage, including any Incompatibilities: Whenever feasible, store locked up.